Facebook: Are You Serious, Mark?

 Dear Mark,

 If I may, I'd like to discuss an essay that you posted on Facebook a month ago.
 The one about Facebook's "global community."
-I found myself thinking about it after a state court in Germany reached a verdict on Tuesday that was very much in your favor.
+I found myself thinking about it after a state court in Germany reached an initial verdict Tuesday last week that was very much in your favor.
 In particular, I was wondering if your lawyers in the case had even read your essay.
 But then I thought, certainly not.
 Otherwise they would have acted quite differently!

 The plaintiff, Anas Modamani, is one of those users that you are otherwise so proud of: a young Syrian refugee who took a selfie with the German chancellor and then fought to ensure that it wouldn't be abused.
 An engaged user, in other words.